hoc-labs/rdb-flexbox-living-social-life/README-nav.md

 I've added a border to demonstrate an issue we need to fix.
 We added a margin to add space around each of the nav items when they were centered.
 Now that they are pushed to the right, that margin is causing a problem.
 So, we need to modfiy the margin style a bit.

-**Note:** We'll need to fix it for both cases when we handle the responsive layout.
+**Note:** We'll need to fix it for both layouts when we handle the responsive layout.

 before:
 ```css